 - Dry mouth, which is caused by irritation or damage to your salivary glands.
 This is rare with smaller doses of radioactive iodine.
 Dry mouth can occur right after treatment or it can occur for several months to a year after treatment.
 Drink plenty of liquids, as instructed.
 Sucking on sour hard candy after your treatment can help.

 - Changes in taste caused by irritation of your taste buds.
 You may notice that food tastes salty or metallic after your treatment.
 This is temporary and usually goes away within 8 weeks after your treatment.
-Try foods with different flavors to ensure you are getting the nutrition you need.
+Try foods with different flavors to ensure you’re getting the nutrition you need.

-- Neck pain that feels like a nagging soreness.
+- Neck pain.
 This can occur during the first 2 to 3 weeks after your treatment, but it depends on the amount of thyroid tissue still in your neck.
 A mild pain reliever such as acetaminophen (Tylenol®) should help.

 Follow-up Care After Your Treatment